 This year, Promega is joining Fight Colorectal Cancer to support research advocacy for colorectal cancer.
-You can learn more about hereditary colorectal cancer and read one woman’s personal story about Lynch Syndrome on our webpage.
+You can learn more about the importance of MSI status and hereditary colorectal cancer on our MSI Technology web page, and read more about one woman’s personal story about Lynch Syndrome here.

 You can also take the pledge to do one of the following: